CoppolaFrancesco/CADD-workflow/Docs/documentations.md

 This workflow seems capable of identifying possible alternative candidates, as demonstrated by the presence of NU6094 in the final candidates list.
 However, different aspects can be improved:

 *  Richer (more diverse in similarity) and larger dataset.
-It is also possible to have other approved or known ligands as a benchmark.
+It is also possible to have other approved or known ligands as a benchmark (Their ranking during the prediction can serve as a workflow performance evaluation).
 *  CUDA: Although I don't have a dedicated GPU, both docking protocols are noticeably faster with CUDA integration, and they support it.
 *  Parallelization: The current setup allows us to run the two dockings independently.
 However, the docking process can be further split on high-performance computers by separating each dataset into batches and assigning a dedicated device for each batch.
 *  Improvements in architectures and alternative tools can be implemented by relocating the dataset and receptor files from the `Autodock-Vina folder` to a dedicated general folder.
 Additionally, an alternative docking workflow, such as Uni-Dock, can be introduced.
 Now, there is a single interactive `bash.sh` file that prompts the user at the beginning to choose between the docking protocols: Autodock-Vina or Uni-Dock (same for the ML docking protocol).